rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 Notice that this is different than imagination.
 With imagination we are putting images one after the other, creating a cinema effect inside our head.

-To think is to tell a story inside our brain in our known language.
+To 'think' is to tell a story inside our brain in our known language.

-If we have no clue about the sounds of mandarin language for example, to think in mandarin is quite impossible, isn’t?
+If we have no clue about the sounds of Mandarin for example, its quiet impossible to think in Mandarin, right?

 Also, thinking does not accept simultaneous action: we cannot think 2 stories at the exactly same time in our head.